RadicalZephyr/bitburner-corporation-guide/src/chapter_1.md

 Now that we're buying inputs, producing outputs and selling them you should be making money!
 Not very much admittedly, but at least we have money flowing in now.

+## Optimizing Our Sales and Production

+We started with conservative values for the amount of input materials we're buying so we can be sure we're consuming all of them during the PRODUCTION phase.
+However, even with no production boosting we should be able to increase the amount of materials we buy to produce even more.
+Try experimenting with buying different quantities of input materials, just remember to keep the water and chemicals in the proper proportion.

+We can also try to optimize our sales by increasing the price.
+If you have a good amount of Research Points stored up you should be producing slightly higher quality outputs than the base quality inputs you are buying from the market.
+With 2k Research Points and one Engineer I'm producing quality 6.98 Food and Plants with my Agriculture industry.
+This means we should be able to sell our Plants and Food for slightly above market price and increase the profit we're trying to make.
+This is slightly more complicated than just setting a very high value though.
+First, we probably want our sell price to still be related to the market price so we should use a formula.
+Let's start by changing our sell price in one office to be `MP+10`.
+This should improve our profit a little bit.